Longnewton: Church

 St. Mary’s church is an Anglican church situated in the centre of the village.
 The earliest description available of the church was in 1793 by William Hutchinson.
 The description stated that the church had no aisles or tower, and only a small chancel.
 There was also an ornamented area containing two seats, divided by a small column.
 However, despite this the earliest description being in the 18th century, the architecture in the church itself are of 13th century age and suggest that the church is from relatively early period.
 The church has since had to be rebuilt twice taking place in 1806 and in 1858.
 The new structure still occupies original site of the church.
-The current construction was built by Frances Ann the Marchioness of Londonderry, and is where the present Londonderry Arms public house takes its name.
+The current construction was built by Frances Vane, Marchioness of Londonderry, and is where the present Londonderry Arms public house takes its name.
 Subsequent to the rebuild, the church was developed considerably, and now consists of a nave, chancel, and south aisle.
 The church now seats 240.
 It has a traditional Sunday service, as well as a number of community activities for all ages taking place every day of the week.